MrDesjardins/stockgame/README.md

 - [x] Show the solution that diff the user input and the stock price
 - [x] Determine a logic to assign point (inside low/high gives X points, outside gives Y points)
 - [x] Send a score that is not a single number but the details of the score
+- [x] Display the volume on the canvas